JasonBrauer/banklikex/readme.md

 # Banklikex
+Goal: Determine which banks are like others in FFIEC government [Dataset](#Dataset)

 ## Architecture
 Any diagrams associated with the program
 - Drawio diagram can be loaded with vs code plugin or at [draw.io](https://app.diagrams.net/)

+## Docs
+Any documentation associated with banklikex

 ## Entities
 Holds data models used to store original and manipulated data